-IMPORTANT: If you are running SL1 on a cloud-based service like AWS or Azure, the following change procedures do not apply.
-The DNS settings are provided automatically by DHCP, and configuration changes must be made in the DHCP provider's settings.
+IMPORTANT: The following change procedure does not apply if you are running SL1 on a cloud-based service like AWS or Azure.
+In that scenario, the DNS settings are provided automatically by DHCP, and configuration changes must be made in the DHCP provider's settings.